qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

     - Erasynth++: :class:`qibolab.instruments.erasynth.ERA`
     - RohseSchwarz SGS100A: :class:`qibolab.instruments.rohde_schwarz.SGS100A`

-Instruments all implement a set of methods:

-- connect
-- setup
-- disconnect

-While the controllers, the main instruments in a typical setup, add another, i.e. execute.
+All instruments inherit the :class:`qibolab.instruments.abstract.Instrument` and implement methods for connecting and disconnecting.
+:class:`qibolab.instruments.abstract.Controller` is a special case of instruments that provides the :class:`qibolab.instruments.abstract.execute` method that deploys sequences on hardware.

 Some more detail on the interal functionalities of instruments is given in :doc:`/tutorials/instrument`

-The most important instruments are the controller, the following is a table of the current supported (or not supported) features, dev stands for `under development`:
+The following is a table of the currently supported or not supported features (dev stands for `under development`):

 .. csv-table:: Supported features
     :header: "Feature", "RFSoC", "Qblox", "QM", "ZH"